Red and Murphy’s old recordings — planned for download

 Red

-3 Responses to “Red and Murphy’s old recordings — planned for download”
+8 thoughts on “Red and Murphy’s old recordings — planned for download

 This is good news!
 I actually don’t have a couple of those LPs, which surprised me.
 Still have a working turntable, but it’s not currently hooked up to the stereo.
 MP3s will be a lot more portable!